• Home

 beadboard stair risers and painted treads

 Pretty and very classic cottage looking don’t you think?
 The risers are beadboard.
-She rebuilt her stairs which I wouldn’t need to do.
-I was thinking I could just reface the riser with thin beadboard paneling or I have beadboard wallpaper that I could use.
-Then I’d paint the treads a black or deep chocolate.
+Prudent Projects rebuilt her stairs, which I wouldn’t need to do.
+I was thinking I could just reface the riser with thin beadboard paneling, or I have beadboard wallpaper that I could use.
+Then I’d paint the treads black or deep chocolate.

-I’ve been very happy with my painted stairs.
-I think it’s a whole lot easier to sweep them than to have carpet on them and have to vacuum!
+I’ve been pleased with my painted stairs.
+I think it’s a whole lot easier to sweep them than to have carpet on them and have to vacuum them!

 What do you think of these painted stair ideas?
 Do you have painted stairs?